 The main aim of testing agricultural equipment like pumps, engines and other machinery is to understand their functionality and performance characteristics under different agro-climatic conditions.
 The test is carried out to prove the efficiency of the machine or implements that were successful in other regions so as to introduce them into other countries or regions.
 Farm machinery is tested to help the Bureau of Indian Standards to formulate different standards for implementing and machines.

-How can one avail farm equipment testing?
+How can one avail of farm equipment testing?

 The applicant or manufacturer who wants the machinery to be tested should first obtain an application form from the testing institute and submit it in triplicate, along with a predefined test fee as prescribed by the institute.
-The testing authority informs the date for machinery test or the date for submission of the test sample.
+The testing authority informs the date for the machinery test or the date for submission of the test sample.

 What is the use of plough?